Aximorphic Perspective Projection Model for Immersive Imagery: Aximorphic Primary-ray Map

-Parameter $\vec k_y$ can be further argumented to produce asymmetrical anamorphic projection through the incorporation of a third parameter $\vec k_z$.
-In such a case, the bottom and top half of the image can present different azimuthal projection.
+Parameter $\vec k_y$ can be further augmented to produce an asymmetrical aximorphic projection by introducing a third input value denoted as $\vec k_z$.
+In such a case, the bottom and top halves of the image can present different azimuthal projections along the axis.

 therefore $\vec k_y'$ replaces $\vec k_y$ in equations \eqref{eq:double spherical theta}, \eqref{eq:vertical AOV} and \eqref{eq:vignette mask}.